jonnyhuck/lancaster-enigma/README.md

 * **Communication_ Demos** *(A simple demo of how to communicate between a Raspberry Pi and BBC Microbit)*
   * `micro_serial_rw.py`: an extremely simple implementation of reading and writing to USB for a BBC Microbit.
 Can be used with `serial_rw.py` for demonstration purposes.
   * `pi_serial_rw.py`: an extremely simple implementation of reading and writing to USB for a Raspberry Pi.
 Can be used with `microbit_serial_rw.py` for demonstration purposes.
+  * `micro_radio.py`: a simple demo of how to communicate between BBC Microbits using the built in radio interface.